 On my desktop, I’ve saved 44 minutes.
 That’s an extra Game of Thrones episode.
 Brave FTW.

 I believe that’s the greatest and one of the most valuable features that Brave has.
 I never actually thought from that kind of perspective before, that ads & trackers are actually stealing our time.
-They make the websites load slower and we pay for them with our time.
+They make the websites load slower and we pay for them with our time and data.
 So if you’re not a fan of ads and they are stealing 20 minutes of your time each month then maybe there’s a call for a change.
 Your time is valuable.
 Take back the control over your privacy.

 I’m also Brave Verified if you would like me to leave a tip in BAT, feel free, thanks.

-Click the banner above to Download Brave.
+Click the banner above to Download Brave Web Browser.